bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 #### EKS

-When running the `aws-k8s-*` variants of Bottlerocket on EKS, you can use either the EKS Console or `eksctl` to update your Bottlerocket nodes.
+When running the `aws-k8s-*` variants of Bottlerocket on EKS, you can use either the EKS Console or `eksctl` to update your Bottlerocket nodes if you do not want to use Brupop.

 ##### EKS Console